QueenShabazz/javascriptClosures/README.md

     * Assess the above code with students line by line.

-    * Before running the above code in the console, ask students what the expected output will be of `index` in the setTimeout() method.
+    * Before running the above code in the console, ask students what the expected output will be of `i` in the setTimeout() method.

-  * Slack out the solution when finished.
+    * If needed, review and research the basic usage of the setTimeout() method for an understanding of how the code will be executed.

+#### Students Do:
+  * Slackout resource on the setTimeOut() method found in the resources link below.

+#### Instructor Do:
   * Explain that the callback function passed to the setTimeout() is a closure.
 It remembers the value of index from the last iteration of the loop, which is 4.

   * Reiterate that all three closures created by the for-loop share the same global scope to access the value of the index.

+  * Make note of how this code would be refactored using the `let` keyword, and principles of `IIFE` which will be reviewed toward the end of the class.

 ### 6. Students Do: Creating & Working With Closures (15 mins)
 #### TAs DO: